intel/trustauthority-client-for-python/inteltrustauthorityclient/cli/README.md

-# IIntel® Tiber™ Trust Authority CLI for Intel TDX and NVIDIA H100 GPU
+# IIntel® Trust Authority CLI for Intel TDX and NVIDIA H100 GPU

 <p style="font-size: 0.875em;">· 05/21/2025 ·</p>

-Intel® Tiber™ Trust Authority Python CLI ("CLI") for Intel® Trust Domain Extensions (Intel® TDX) and NVIDIA\* H100\* GPU [**trustauthority-pycli**](../cli) provides a CLI to attest an Intel TDX trust domain (TD) and a NVIDIA H100 GPU with Intel Trust Authority.
+Intel® Trust Authority Python CLI ("CLI") for Intel® Trust Domain Extensions (Intel® TDX) and NVIDIA\* H100\* GPU [**trustauthority-pycli**](../cli) provides a CLI to attest an Intel TDX trust domain (TD) and a NVIDIA H100 GPU with Intel Trust Authority.

 This version of the CLI works with Intel® Trust Domain Extensions (Intel® TDX) and NVIDIA H100 Confidential Computing enabled platforms.